compstorylab/py-allotax/README.md

     ```

-> [!NOTE]
+> Note:
-> We use `puppeteer.js` under the hood, which is going to download compatible Chrome during installation.
+> We use `puppeteer.js` under the hood, which is going to download a compatible Chrome during installation.

 ## Usage instructions